 In this post, I wanted to tell some of the stories of travelers who we have helped to discover more about their family history in France.
 Some have family members who fought on French soil during one of the World Wars.
 Others learned more about their French heritage and their ancestors’ exact places of origin.

 We warmly invite you to scroll down and read their stories, and then tell us about your French connections.
 This way, we can help you to see the best of France through our eyes on our self-drive tours of France *and* help you to learn more about your family history.

 Family Links to World War II & the Battle of Normandy

 Many people around the world have a connection with the region of Normandy because of its place in world history.
-On June 6th, 2019, the world will be marking the 75th anniversary of D-Day, the Allied invasion of Normandy during World War II.
+On June 6th, 2019, the world marked the 75th anniversary of D-Day, the Allied invasion of Normandy during World War II.
 It was the largest seaborne invasion in history, with 156,000 troops landing by sea and air on the beaches of Normandy.

 A majority of the troops were from Britain, the USA and Canada, but there were also soldiers from Australia, Belgium, Czechoslovakia, Denmark, France, Greece, the Netherlands, New Zealand, Norway and Poland.
 The Battle of Normandy - the beginning of Operation Overland - was the decisive turning point, which led to the Allies’ victory over Nazi Germany and the end of the Second World War.